 On the St. George campus, undergraduate education, graduate education and research in the Life Sciences is carried out in departments within the Faculty of Arts and Science and the Faculty of Medicine.

 The programs offered in the Life Sciences are listed below.
 Admission to all programs occurs after completion of 4.0 credits.
 Admission to some programs is limited.
 Please see individual program listings for admission criteria and procedures.
-Also check the the Arts & Science Program Enrolment web site for details and application procedures.
+Also check the the Arts & Science Program Toolkit for details and application procedures.

-Animal Physiology (Cell & Systems Biology), Biochemistry, Biodiversity and Conservation Biology (Ecology & Evolutionary Biology), Biology, Cell and Molecular Biology (Cell & Systems Biology), Ecology & Evolutionary Biology, Environmental Biology (Ecology & Evolutionary Biology), Environment and Health (School of the Environment), Genes Genetics & Biotechnology (Human Biology), Genome Biology (Biology), Global Health (Human Biology), Health & Disease (Human Biology), Health Care Ethics (Human Biology), Human Biology, Immunology, Neuroscience (Human Biology), Nutritional Sciences, Pharmacology, Physiology, Psychology, Toxicology.
+Animal Physiology (Cell & Systems Biology), Biochemistry, Biodiversity and Conservation Biology (Ecology & Evolutionary Biology), Biology, Cell and Molecular Biology (Cell & Systems Biology), Ecology & Evolutionary Biology, Environmental Biology (Ecology & Evolutionary Biology), Environment and Health (School of the Environment), Fundamental Genetics and its Applications (Human Biology), Genome Biology (Biology), Global Health (Human Biology), Health & Disease (Human Biology), Human Biology, Immunology, Neuroscience (Human Biology), Nutritional Sciences, Pharmacology, Physiology, Psychology, Toxicology.

-Biology, Environmental Biology (Ecology & Evolutionary Biology), NUS Environmental Biology (Ecology & Evolutionary Biology), Immunology, Physiology, Psychology.
+Biology, Environmental Biology (Ecology & Evolutionary Biology), NUS Biology (Ecology & Evolutionary Biology), Immunology, Physiology, Psychology.

 Animal Use in Laboratories